middlebury/middmedia/README.txt

 Current Version Notes
 ---------------------
-This release fixes a few bugs and adds links to help documentation.
+This release fixes a bug in the WSDL path.

 ----

- This release of MiddMedia uses Harmoni 1.9.3 and Polyphony 1.4.10.
+ This release of MiddMedia uses Harmoni 1.9.3 and Polyphony 1.4.11.

 Downloads